JeremyGendre/JeremyGendre/README.md

 ### Hi there 👋

 - 👯 I'm actually a student at Ynov Lyon in a work-study program within Média-Santé
-- 🔭 I’m currently working on multiple projects with Symfony & React
+- 🔭 I’m currently working on multiple projects with Symfony, React & Vuejs
 - 🌱 I’m currently learning Typescript & tailwindcss to improve my Javascript projects and my css skills !
 - 👯 I’m looking to collaborate on every interesting projects :)
 - 💬 Ask me about everything